bob-w-perez/README-Generator/README.md

 ## Description

-Allows the user to quickly create a README.md file for their projectthrough a series of command line prompts that gather information about the project, rednder that information in markdown form and then save the created markdown to a new file titled README.md in the 'new-README' directory.
+Allows the user to quickly create a README file for their project through a series of command line prompts that gather information about the project, rednder that information in markdown form and then save the created markdown to a new file titled README.md in the 'new-README' directory.

+The code and all relevant files can be found at [https://github.com/bob-w-perez/README-Generator](https://github.com/bob-w-perez/README-Generator).

 ## Table of Contents